diksha29arora/RGB-Frame-Extraction/README.md

-# RGB-Frame-Extraction
+# RGB Frame Extraction
-This program is ectracting the Red Green and Blue frame of the image and make an another image for each of those frames.
+This program is used to extract the Red, Green and Blue frames of the image and make an another image from each of those frames.
-You can change the image by changing the path in colour.py or in Filter.ipynb.
+The image can be changed by changing the path in colour.py or in Filter.ipynb

-Happy Learning
+(I implemented this program during the hands-on session on Computer Vision)